 All Basic Peace Officer Training Academy students must test and meet the physical fitness standards within the last 80 hours of the academy in order to be eligible to take the state exam.

 Cost

-The cost of the Basic Peace Officer Training Academy is approximately \$3800.00 for tuition and fees.
-Tuition will include the required Ohio Criminal Code Handbook, among many various items.
+The cost of the Basic Peace Officer Training Academy is approximately \$4500 for tuition and fees.
+Fees will include the required Ohio Criminal Code Handbook and many other items.